sunset

 There are other local beaches nearby, but if Wasaga Beach is already full then these other beaches are likely full as well.

 No worries, there is still plenty to do with the family!
-You can visit our Nordic and Trail Centre at 101 Blueberry Trail, and experience the ancient dunes of Wasaga Beach on our 50+ km of trails.
+You can visit our Nordic and Trail Centre at 101 Blueberry Trail and go for a hike through the ancient dunes of Wasaga Beach on our 50+ km of trails.

 people hiking